microsoft/AirSim/docs/unreal_custenv.md

 # Creating and Setting Up Unreal Environment
 This page contains the complete instructions start to finish for setting up Unreal environment with AirSim.
+The Unreal Marketplace has [several environment](https://www.unrealengine.com/marketplace/content-cat/assets/environments) available that you can start using in just few minutes.
+It is also possible to use environments available on websites such as [turbosquid.com](https://www.turbosquid.com/) or [cgitrader.com](https://www.cgtrader.com/) with bit more effort (here's [tutorial video](https://www.youtube.com/watch?v=y09VbdQWvQY&feature)).

-For demonstration, we will use a freely downloadable environment from [Unreal Marketplace](https://www.unrealengine.com/marketplace) called Landscape Mountain but the steps are same for any other environments.
+Below we will use a freely downloadable environment from Unreal Marketplace called Landscape Mountain but the steps are same for any other environments.
 You can also view these steps performed in [Unreal AirSim Setup Video](https://youtu.be/1oY8Qu5maQQ).

 ## Note for Linux Users
 There is no `Epic Games Launcher` for Linux which means that if you need to create custom environment, you will need Windows machine to do that.
 Once you have Unreal project folder, just copy it over to your Linux machine.